CamiloGTR/awesome-software-for-students/README.md

 * [Dynamobim](http://dynamobim.org/) - Open source graphical programming for design.

 ## DVD-CD
-* [ImgBurn](http://www.imgburn.com/) ⭐ - Burning images to discs, it can write files to discs, as well as create images from discs or files
+* [ImgBurn](http://www.imgburn.com/) ⭐ - Burning images to discs, it can write files to discs, as well as create images from discs or files.
 * [CDBurnerXP](https://cdburnerxp.se) - Burn CDs and DVDs, including Blu-Ray.
-It also includes the feature to burn and create ISOs
+It also includes the feature to burn and create ISO files.

 ## Media Player & Video
 * [VLC](https://www.videolan.org/vlc/index.html) ⭐ - Media Player with built-in codecs.
 * [MPV](https://mpv.io/) - A free, open source, and cross-platform media player.
 * [SMPlayer](https://www.smplayer.info/) - Media Player with built-in codecs.
 It supports Chromecast.
 * [MPCHC](https://mpc-hc.org/) - An extremely light-weight, open source media player for Windows®.
-It supports all common video and audio file formats available for playback
+It supports all common video and audio file formats available for playback.
 * [FFmpeg](https://www.ffmpeg.org/) - A free software project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 * [Handbrake](https://handbrake.fr/) - aA tool for converting video from nearly any format to a selection of modern, widely supported codecs.

 ## Programming and Web Design
 * [Scratch](https://scratch.mit.edu/) - A free programming language and online community where you can create your own interactive stories, games, and animations.
 Its main focus is on children or people new to programming.
 * [Notepad++](https://notepad-plus-plus.org/) - Source code editor which supports several programming languages running under the MS Windows environment.
-* [Atom](https://atom.io/) - Free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub
+* [Atom](https://atom.io/) - Free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
 * [Visual Studio](https://visualstudio.microsoft.com/) ⭐ - An integrated development environment (IDE) from Microsoft.
-It is used to develop computer programs, as well as websites, web apps, web services and mobile apps
+It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.
 * [Sublime Text](https://www.sublimetext.com/3) - A cross-platform source code editor it supports many programming languages and functions can be added by users with plugins, typically community-built and maintained under free-software licenses.
 * [KidCAD EDA](http://kicad-pcb.org/) - a free software suite for electronic design automation.
 It facilitates the design of schematics for electronic circuits and their conversion to PCB designs.
 * [Arduino](https://www.arduino.cc/) - Open-source electronic prototyping platform enabling users to create interactive electronic objects.